jgehrcke/goeffel/README.md

 and plotting the data, making it too error-prone and not production-ready.

 ## Notes

+- Messer implements an output file rotation and retention concept making it suitable for long-term usage (if the time series data from a measurement run grows beyond a certain amount, Messer removes the oldest chunk).

 - Messer tries to not asymmetrically hide measurement uncertainty.
 For example, you might see it measure a CPU utilization of a single-threaded process